oceanhuang/CoZy/README.md

 TODO:
 -----
 - if/else/while/for
-- arithmetic expressions
+- arithmetic expressions - DARON
 - logic expressions
 - Generate correct code for "every" statement
 - scoping
-- use tabs for scoping
+- use tabs for scoping - OCEAN
 - print statement
 - error checking -> we handle syntax errors, using during or , in an if statement
 - preprocessing